monome/docs/norns/wifi-files.md

 ## where to next?

-Now that you know how to get connected to WIFI, your norns is up to date, and you've got some fresh new audio to mangle, let's find some new community scripts through maiden!
+Now that you know how to get connected to WIFI, your norns is up to date, and you've got some fresh new audio to mangle, let's find some new community scripts through [**maiden**](/docs/norns/maiden)!